 These types of services are for people who need a high level of care and supervision, both day and night.
 We are committed to helping stay living in their own home or in the community for as long as possible.
 When planning care and support we always look at alternatives to residential and nursing care.
 These might include increased home care, or additional support for a carer.
 We might also talk to you about a different type of accommodation such as extra care accommodation.
 More information is available on the Housing care page.

-A residential care home is a place where a number of people live together, looked after by care staff who are available to provide support 24-hours a day.
+A residential care home is a place where a number of people live together, looked after by care staf who are available to provide support 24-hours a day.
 You would have your own bedroom, often en-suite, but would share communal facilities such as dining rooms and living rooms with other residents.
 Some residential care homes specialise in providing care for people with particular needs, such as dementia.

 Nursing care homes provide care under the supervision of qualified nursing staff.
 This might be needed because of physical health problems or disability, or because of mental health problems or dementia.
 If your assessor thinks that you might need nursing care, they would always consult with a health professional who knows you, such as your GP or District Nurse.
 If you receive nursing care in a care home, the NHS makes a contribution towards the cost.
 Please see further information on the NHS website.